wadhwaavikant/wadhwaavikant/README.md

 # Hi there 👋 I'm Avikant Wadhwa

-I'm a passionate **Software Engineer** and **Master's Student** at the University of Washington, Bothell, focusing on distributed computing, GPU programming, and high-performance simulations.
+I'm a **Software Engineer** and **Master's Student** at the University of Washington, Bothell, focusing on distributed computing, GPU programming, and high-performance simulations.
 I love exploring new technologies, solving complex problems, and contributing to open-source projects.

 ## 🚀 About Me

 - 🔭 I’m currently working on my Master's thesis on GPU optimization for large-scale simulations.
 - 🌱 I’m always learning new technologies and optimizing systems for high performance.
 - 👯 I’m looking to collaborate on **AI**, **high-performance computing**, and **GPU-accelerated projects**.
-- 📫 How to reach me: [Email](mailto:your-email@example.com)
+- 📫 How to reach me: [Email](mailto:avikantwadhwa@gmail.com)

 ## 💻 Technologies & Tools